rjoberon/bibsonomy-jekyll-demo/README.markdown

 bibsonomy_apikey: yourapikey
 ```

-3. Adapt the user name in `{% bibsonomy yourusername myown 3 %}` below to your user name.
+3. Adapt the user name in `{% bibsonomy user yourusername myown 3 %}` below to your user name.

 4. Run Jekyll:
 ```